Holiday: Global holidays

 The celebration of the New Year has been a common holiday across cultures for at least four millennia.
 Such holidays normally celebrate the last day of a year and the arrival of the next year in a calendar system.
 In modern cultures using the Gregorian calendar, the New Year's celebration spans New Year's Eve on 31 December and New Year's Day on 1 January.
 However, other calendar systems also have New Year's celebration, such as Chinese New Year and Vietnamese Tet.
 New Year's Day is the most common public holiday, observed by all countries using the Gregorian calendar except Israel.

 Christmas is a popular holiday globally due to the spread of Christianity.
-The holiday is recognsied as a public holiday in many countries in Europe, the Americas, Africa and Australasia and is celebrated by over 2 billion people.
+The holiday is recognised as a public holiday in many countries in Europe, the Americas, Africa and Australasia and is celebrated by over 2 billion people.
 Although a holiday with religious origins, Christmas is often celebrated by non-Christians as a secular holiday.
-For example, 61% of Brits celebrate Christmas in an entirely secular way.
+For example, 61% of British people celebrate Christmas in an entirely secular way.
 Christmas has also become a tradition in some non-Christian countries.
-For example, for many Japanese people, it has become customary to buy and eat fried chicken on Christmas.
+For many Japanese people, it has become customary to buy and eat fried chicken on Christmas.

 Recently invented holidays commemorate a range of modern social and political issues and other important topics.
 The United Nations publishes a list of International Days and Weeks.
 One such day is International Women's Day on 8 March, which celebrates women's achievements and campaigns for gender equality and women's rights.
 Earth Day has been celebrated by people across the world since 1970, with 10,000 events in 2007.
 It is a holiday marking the dangers of environmental damage, such as pollution and the climate crisis.

 Common secular holidays

 Other secular holidays are observed regionally, nationally and across multi-country regions.
 The United Nations Calendar of Observances dedicates decades to a specific topic, but also a complete year, month, week and days.
 Holidays dedicated to an observance such as the commemoration of the ending of World War II, or the Shoah, can also be part of the reparation obligation as per UN General Assembly Resolution 60/147 Basic Principles and Guidelines on the Right to a Remedy and Reparation for Victims of Gross Violations of International Human Rights Law and Serious Violations of International Humanitarian Law.

 Another example of a major secular holiday is the Lunar New Year, which is celebrated across East Asia and South East Asia.
-Many other days are marked to celebrate events or people, but are not strictly holidays as time off work is rarely given; examples include Arbor Day (originally U.S.), Labor Day (celebrated sometimes under different names and on different days in different countries), and Earth Day (22 April).
+Many other days are marked to celebrate events or people, but are not strictly holidays as time off work is rarely given; examples include Arbor Day, International Worker's Day (celebrated sometimes under different names and on different days in different countries), and Earth Day (22 April).